seo-95/PCA_example/README.md

 # This is a simple script to analyze simply the effects of principal component analysis on images

-_warning: this code is not optimized.
+:warning: _warning: this code is not optimized.
 In particular each standardization or components is computed each time.
 This code is for didactic purposes only_